-.
-You can register to vote by mail in Alaska by printing a voter registration form, filling it out, and mailing it to your local election office.
+Alaska offers online voter registration.
+You can register by mail to vote in Alaska by printing a voter registration form, filling it out, and mailing it to your Regional Elections Office.
 You can also register to vote in person if you prefer.

 To register in Alaska you must: